mike011/iosProjectExample/README.md

 Also contains an example of using Fastlane to build and run tests, create coverage reports in a cobertura style and upload those to Codacy.

+Now with an example of how to merge code from a release branch.